-(2) Example (2).
-The facts are the same as in paragraph (c)(2)(iii)(C)(1) of this section (Example 1), except that Employer L invites only highlycompensated employees to the holiday party, and the invoice provided by the hotel lists the costs for food and beverages separately from the cost of the rental of the ballroom.
+(2)Example (2).
+The facts are the same as in paragraph (c)(2)(iii)(B)(1) of this section (Example 1), except that Employer L invites only highlycompensated employees to the holiday party, and the invoice provided by the hotel lists the costs for food and beverages separately from the cost of the rental of the ballroom.
 The costs reflect the venue's usual selling price for food or beverages.
-The exception in this paragraph (c)(2)(iii) does not apply because L invited only highly-compensated employees to the holiday party.
-However, under 1.274-11(b)(1)(ii), the food and beverage expenses are not treated as entertainment.
-L may deduct 50 percent of the food and beverage costs that are separately stated on the invoice under paragraph (a)(2) of this section.
+The exception in this paragraph (c)(2)(iii) does not apply to the rental of the ballroom or the food and beverage expenses because L invited only highly-compensated employees to the holiday party.
+However, under § 1.274-11(b)(1)(ii), the food and beverage expenses are not treated as entertainment.
+Therefore, L is not subject to the full disallowance for its separately stated food and beverage expense under section 274(a)(1) and §1.274-11(a).
+Unless another exception in section 274(n)(2) and paragraph (c)(2) of this section applies, L may deduct only 50 percent of the food and beverage costs under paragraph (a)(2) of this section.
+In addition, the limitations in section 274(k)(1) and paragraph (a)(1) of this section apply because none of the exceptions in section 274(k)(2) and paragraph (c)(2) of this section apply.

-(3) Example (3).
+(3)Example (3).
 Employer M provides free coffee, soda, bottled water, chips, donuts, and other snacks in a break room available to all employees.
-The expenses associated with the food and beverages are subject to the deduction limitations in paragraph (a) of this section because the break room is not a recreational, social, or similar activity primarily for the benefit of the employees.
-Thus, the exception in section 274(e)(4) and this paragraph (c)(2)(iii) does not apply and M may only deduct 50 percent of the expenses for food and beverages provided in the break room.
+A break room is not a recreational, social, or similar activity primarily for the benefit of the employees, even if some socializing related to the food and beverages provided occurs.
+Thus, the exception in section 274(e)(4) and this paragraph (c)(2)(iii) does not apply and unless another exception in section 274(n)(2) and paragraph (c)(2) of this section applies, M may deduct only 50 percent of the expenses for food and beverages provided in the break room under paragraph (a)(2) of this section.
+In addition, the limitations in section 274(k)(1) and paragraph (a)(1) of this section apply because none of the exceptions in section 274(k)(2) and paragraph (c)(2) of this section apply.